canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 ----

-At this point, you could continue by tuning your system for real-time processing.
+After installing this image on your device, you can continue by tuning your system for real-time processing.
 The :doc:`../how-to/uc-boot-parameters` guide describes the method for dynamically configuring the kernel command line parameters.
 The configuration is an iterative process that is best done together with the expected workload.